Cloudy mornings and clear evenings on a gas giant exoplanet: Data Reduction

-We use the catwoman routine \cite{Jones2022,espinoza21} to fit the spectroscopic light curves and the white light curve of WASP-94A b to measure the transmission spectrum of each limb of the planet and to constrain the system parameters of the planet, respectively.
-We trim the first 10 integrations in all the light curves to allow for detector settling.
-While fitting the white light curve, we fix the period of the planet to 3.9502 days \cite{kokori2023}.
-We vary the transit depths of the morning and evening limbs ((R$_{\rm morning}$/R$_*$)$^2$ and (R$_{\rm evening}$/R$_*$)$^2$), mid-transit time ($T_0$), $a/R_{*}$, impact parameter ($b$), and the limb darkening coefficients ($u_+$ and $u_-$).
-We assume a quadratic limb darkening law in our transit model.
-We detrend the white light curve with a linear with time systematics model.
+We use the Catwoman routine \cite{Jones2022,espinoza21} to fit the white light curve with the asymmetric limb model to measure the transit depth of each limb of the planet and to constrain the system parameters of the planet.
+We trim the first 10 integrations in all the NIRISS/SOSS light curves to allow for detector settling.
+While fitting the white light curve, we fix the period of the planet to 3.9502 days \cite{kokori2023}, because the impact of the $1\sigma$ period uncertainty on the transit light curve is $\sim$ $10^{-4}$~ppm.
+We vary the transit depths of the morning and evening limbs (($R_{\rm M}$/$R_{\rm S}$)$^2$ and ($R_{\rm E}$/$R_{\rm S}$)$^2$), where $R_{\rm M}$ and $R_{\rm E}$ are the radii of the morning and evening limb of the planet, respectively. $R_{\rm S}$ is the stellar radius.
+We also vary the mid-transit time ($T_0$), the semi-major axis ($a$)-to-stellar radius ratio ($a/R_{\rm S}$), impact parameter ($b$), and the limb darkening coefficients ($u_+$ and $u_-$).
+We assume a quadratic limb darkening law in our transit model \cite{brown2001}.
+The limb darkening coefficient $u_+$ is defined as $u_1+u_2$ and $u_-$ is $u_1-u_2$, where $u_1$ and $u_2$ are the coefficients of the linear and quadratic terms in the limb darkening law \cite{brown2001}, respectively.
+Free parameters were $a/R_{\rm S}$, impact parameter ($b$), the limb darkening coefficients, and the morning/evening transit depths without any applied priors.
+Initial values for those system parameters were taken from \cite{ahrer24}.
+We detrend the white light curve with a model that varies linearly with time.
 We use the \texttt{emcee} sampler \cite{emcee13} with 100 walkers and 1000 iterations to fit the white light curve.
-Table \ref{tab:wlcfits} summarizes all the free parameters included in our light curve model along with constraints on each from the white light curve.
-Fig.~\ref{wlcwhole} shows the FIREFly fit to the white light curve with the catwoman model.
+Table \ref{tab:wlcfits} summarizes the free parameters and the resulting constraints on each from the white light curve.
+Fig.~\ref{wlcwhole} shows the FIREFly white light curve and the best-fitting model from Catwoman.